TahirDinarzaee/open-source-admin-panel/README.md

 User Password

 Step 3
-Add Database Credentials to Config file locate the config file in this path osap/config/index.php
+Add Database Credentials to Config file & Add BASE URL locate the config file in this path osap/config/index.php

+To add your BASE URL on the same config/index.php file on line 75 add your BASE URL I.E $base_url = 'https://www.yoursitename.com/osap';

-Step 4
+Step 5
 Create Default tables
 Now locate the install.php file in this path osap/install.php and follow the steps